 Alcoholism has many effects on the body, affecting heart function, liver function, and brain function most notably.
 Prolonged binge drinking can have significant negative consequences to overall health, increasing the risk of overdose as well as premature death.
 However, the connections between alcohol abuse and type 2 diabetes are frequently understated.

 In reality, alcoholism has strong ties to type 2 diabetes, working in conjunction with other factors, like excess weight and inactivity, to increase the likelihood of diagnosis.
 There are numerous ways in which alcohol consumption can factor into diabetes.

 - Heavy drinking can reduce sensitivity to insulin, leading to unstable glucose levels.
 Many alcoholic drinks, like beer and wine, contain carbohydrates and natural sugars that can throw the body out of balance.

-- Alcoholism can contribute to chronic pancreatitis, which is heavily linked to diabetes.
+- Alcoholism can contribute to chronic pancreatitis, which studies have proven is related to the development of diabetes.

 - Alcohol is high in calories, adding potentially thousands of calories to one’s diet.
 This can lead to weight gain and, eventually, obesity, contributing to weight-related risks.

-Studies performed have come to the same conclusions; a study in 2005 notes that men who drink eight units a day and women who drink six units a day have a much larger risk than those who do not drink at all.
+Studies performed have come to the same conclusions; a study in 2005 notes that men who drink eight units a day and women who drink six units a day have a much more significant risk than those who do not drink at all.